katersonnbert/gitnotes/Python_virtualenv.md

  [link site packages](http://stackoverflow.com/questions/12830662/python-package-installed-globally-but-not-in-a-virtualenv-pygtk).

+# Installed packages
+Packages that have been installed via `pip` or `python setup.py xyz` can be found in

+    [path to virtualenv]/lib/[pyversion]/site-packages

 # Troubleshooting

 If `pip` is broken within a virtual environment, activate the virtual environment and run `easy_install pip`.